×

 Share the article

-Vertigo, a spinning sensation and dizziness, can limit one’s activities and make one feel unwell.
+Vertigo, a spinning sensation, and dizziness can limit one’s activities and make one feel unwell.
 Although there are medications for vertigo, they are not always necessary, mainly because there are non-medical methods that can also treat the illness.

 Vertigo is a spinning and queasy sensation that can happen with or without movement.
 It is brought on when the body is not out of balance, but the brain believes it is.